A. King Saul and his sons die in battle.

 ii.
 The Philistines fought against Israel, and David wanted to be part of this group of Philistines (1 Samuel 29:2, 8).
 It was the Lord’s mercy that did not allow David to join these enemies of the Lord.

 b.
-The men of Israel fled from before the Philistines, and fell slain on Mount Gilboa: Gilboa was the location of the Israeli army camp (1 Samuel 28:4), meaning that the battle turned so badly for Israel that they were in full retreat back to their own camp.
+The men of Israel fled from before the Philistines, and fell slain on Mount Gilboa: Gilboa was the location of the Israelite army camp (1 Samuel 28:4), meaning that the battle turned so badly for Israel that they were in full retreat back to their own camp.

 2. (2) The death of Saul’s sons.